Isle of Wight Guru

 As you head into Ventnor on Whitwell Road you can either follow the obvious route or take a slightly bonkers detour down St Lawrence Shute.
 The bit I like is where you have to turn left onto Seven Sisters Road.
 The turning is so tight that you end up on the wrong side of the road and have to apologise to other drivers.
 It's particularly good fun if there's someone else trying to do the same thing in the opposite direction.

-Once you reach Ventnor, either carry on to Shanklin or take another detour down to Ventnor's Esplanade which has places to eat (#15 in our car park viewpoint tour) and a seafront paddling pool.
-I'm a big fan of Crave Ice Cream at The Ventnorian in Ventnor which may explain why I have several fillings.
+Once you reach Ventnor, either carry on to Shanklin or take another detour down to Ventnor's Esplanade, which has places to eat (#15 in our car park viewpoint tour) and a seafront paddling pool.
+I'm a big fan of Crave Ice Cream at The Ventnorian in Ventnor, which may explain why I have several fillings.

-Another South Wight detour which I enjoy is around Bonchurch, which is a village between Ventnor and Luccombe with Dickens connections.
+Another South Wight detour that I enjoy is around Bonchurch, which is a village between Ventnor and Luccombe with Dickens connections.
 The roads around here are wonderfully wiggly, narrow and hilly.
 It's no good for getting some speed up, but they are atmospheric.

 Otherwise, head for Shanklin.
 If you aren't using our map then just put Shanklin High Street into your sat nav.